 32 Limited Partners (LPs) are generally individuals or institutions who commit to invest in a fund.
-LPs generally invest for a much longer period investments, to the detriment of LPs, who have only partial control over investment cases and the resulting timetable.
+LPs generally invest for a much longer period.

 3.1.4 SWOT matrix

 The Company's strengths and weaknesses, as well as the threats and opportunities it faces in its markets, are summarized in the matrix below: